SumiTomohiko/AnAudioPlayer/README.rst

 Known problems and bugs
 =======================

-1. AAP does not play next music automatically after current music ends.
-Users must start manually.
-2. AAP cannot handle tablet's rotation completely.
+1. AAP cannot handle tablet's rotation completely.
 If a user rotates his/her tablet, some information will be lost.
-3. There are some critical bugs.
+2. There are some critical bugs.
 The author does not know them still strictly (the author guesses that they are problems around activity's lifecycle).
-4. Staff icon shows which directory is listed.
+3. Staff icon shows which directory is listed.
 It must tell a user which music is playing.
-5. The player does not show timestamp in sliding the record or the head.
+4. The player does not show timestamp in sliding the record or the head.
-6. When a user comes back to the directory/file list, the list does not show which entry is selected by pink background.
+5. When a user comes back to the directory/file list, the list does not show which entry is selected by pink background.
-7. AAP cannot handle portrait mode well.
+6. AAP cannot handle portrait mode well.
 AAP must have a special layout for portrait mode.
-8. Staff icon is not cool.
+7. Staff icon is not cool.
-9. Buttons' background is not cool.
+8. Buttons' background is not cool.
-10. The arm's curve is not cool.
+9. The arm's curve is not cool.
 Radius must be larger.

 Author
 ======